 Seeking the Optimal Capital Structure

-If you sell an indispensable product that people simply must have, the debt will be a much lower risk than if you operate a theme park in a tourist town at the height of a boom market.
-Again, this is where managerial talent, experience, and wisdom comes into play.
+If you sell an essential product, the debt will be a much lower risk than if you were to operate a theme park in a tourist town at the height of a booming market.
+This is where managerial talent, experience, and wisdom come into play.

-The great managers have a knack for consistently lowering their weighted average cost of capital by increasing productivity, seeking out higher return products, and more.
-This is the reason you often see highly profitable consumer staples companies take advantage of long-term debt by issuing corporate bonds.
+The best managers have a knack for consistently lowering their weighted-average cost of capital by increasing productivity, seeking out higher-return products, leveraging debt wisely, and more.